-ART 231 - Ceramics II
+ART 231 - Ceramics II 3 hours credit

 This is an advanced ceramics course with emphasis on both hand building and wheel throwing techniques.
 Students will be completing work in a series toward the building of a ceramics portfolio.
 Course fee applies.
 Prerequisite: ART 131.
 Fall.